 Take regular breaks It’s good to have a routine when working from home but that doesn’t mean working should be monotonous.
 One way of stopping it becoming this way is to not stay glued to your screen all day.
 It’s important to take regular screen breaks and get up from your desk and move around just as you would in an office - being cooped up without stopping for a break can mean that your productivity levels drop as well as ending up feeling less motivated to complete what you’re working on.
 Even a walk from your home office to the kettle for coffee and back again could be enough to reset your brain.

 Have you found this article helpful?
 Do you have other suggestions for working at home successfully?
-We’d love to hear from you.
+We’d love to hear from you - get in touch with us on LinkedIn.